addi1402/addi1402/README.md

 #### About Me

-A front-end developer who's totally proficient in all things Web3.
+A Front-End developer who's totally proficient in all things Web3.
 Or, well, at least I pretend to be.
 I spend most of my time googling Web3 terms and pretending to know what I'm talking about.

 Well, I'm a pro at getting divs to align perfectly, but when it comes to Web3, I'm still in the "confused" phase.
 Progress, right?
 React is my jam!
 I can build beautiful Web Applications that will make you go, "Wow!"
 But don't ask me about Web3 integration just yet.
 We'll get there, eventually.
 Maybe.